seananderson/bayes-course/00-plan.md

   - extract the posterior samples and make similar plots as before
   - fit an length-age growth model to groundfish data and summarize the output

-7. Leave-one-out cross validation, log scores, and ELPD
+9. Leave-one-out cross validation, log scores, and ELPD
   - Slides: cross-validation concepts and terms
   - Rmd: ELPD + LOO

 ## Day 4

+10. Divergent transitions
+  - Slides: divergent transitions
+  - Rmd: divergent transitions

-7. Putting it all together: Bayesian workflow
+11. Putting it all together: Bayesian workflow
   - discuss why and what the suggested steps are
   - *All together exercise*: work through an example as a group
   - *Small groups exercise*: work through an example as an exercise

-8. Applied Bayesian modeling standards, words of wisdom, and resources (slides)
+12. Applied Bayesian modeling standards, words of wisdom, and resources (slides)
   - standards for iterations, warmup, chains, and assessing convergence
   - Stan warnings to watch out for
   - how to describe the models